-The stages of the grieving process include shock, denial, anger, bargaining, depression, testing, and acceptance.
+There are 7 stages of grief and the grieving process.
+They include shock, denial, anger, bargaining, depression, testing, and acceptance.
 This process helps people heal after experiencing loss.

 Symptoms of grief usually resolve after